rollbar/rollbar-php/README.md

 ```

-## Support
+## Help / Support

-If you have any feedback or run into any problems, please contact support at support@rollbar.com
+If you run into any issues, please email us at [support@rollbar.com](mailto:support@rollbar.com)

+You can also find us in IRC: [#rollbar on chat.freenode.net](irc://chat.freenode.net/rollbar)

+For bug reports, please [open an issue on GitHub](https://github.com/rollbar/rollbar-php/issues/new).

 ## Contributing